-Easy loaded potato casserole makes a perfect accompaniment to any Irish or home style meal.
+Twice-Cooked Irish Cheddar Potatoes are an easy loaded potato casserole that makes a perfect accompaniment to any Irish or home style meal.

 In time for the season of early Spring, our thoughts turn to places green, such as that of the green fields of Ireland.
 No small wonder then that St. Patrick’s Day is such a popular holiday, after a long grueling winter.
 This winter in particular has been especially hard for many of us, with unfathomably deep snow banks and drifts, and record cold in the deep south.

 Cooped up inside, our hearts may turn to comfort food, and chief among these is usually the potato made in some way, shape or form.
 As well, cheese and bacon are not uncommon sights at the table when trying to lift the spirits.
 That told, this then becomes a most welcome casserole fit to grace the table of any Faery Queene or bright eyed commoner.